Kaysims/Grip-Club/README.md

 * To check the responsive design of the Grip Club Website, i used [Google Dev Tools](https://www.google.com/chrome/dev/) and [Am i responsive](https://ui.dev/amiresponsive).
 This was done manually making sure that the site works across phones, tablets and computers.
 I found this to be the most challanging part of making this site.
 I hope with further learning i will be able to implement responsivness more efficently in the future.

 ## Browser Compatibility
+* To make sure the site is compatible across different browsers i also run lighthouse tests in the below browsers.
+No issues were found.

+  * Google chrome
+  * Microsoft edge
+  * Safari